hug0sh0t/waterMelon/README.md

-A blank shell for simple, Authentication
+A shell for simple, Authentication